MicrosoftDocs/mesh-docs/mesh/develop/build-your-basic-environment/add-the-mesh-toolkit-package.md

    ![A screenshot of the Package Manager with the Packages drop down highlighted.](../../media/build-your-basic-environment/001-packages-drop-down.png)

-1. In the list, select **Microsoft Mesh Toolkit** and then click the **Install**  button.
+1. In the list, select **Microsoft Mesh Toolkit**--the full package name should be **com.microsoft.mesh-toolkit-preview**, as highlighted in the image below--and then click the **Install** button.
 You can select the version, install a preview version, and update/remove versions.

     :::image type="content" source="../../media/build-your-basic-environment/Microsft-Mesh-toolkit-download-package-install-unity.png" alt-text="A screenshot of the Unity package manager showing details of the preview Mesh Toolkit.":::